Musketeer

+Historical antecedents

+The hand cannon was invented in Song dynasty China in the 12th century and was in widespread use there in the 13th century.
+It spread westward across Asia during the 14th century.
+The hand cannon evolved into the arquebus that appeared in Europe and the Ottoman Empire during the 15th century.
+The term musket was originally used to describe a heavy arquebus capable of penetrating heavy armor.
+Although this heavy version of the musket fell out of use after the mid-16th century with the decline of heavy armor, the term "musket" remained as a general descriptor and lent its name to the infantry type known as the musketeer.

-Europe
+Musketeers in early modern Europe

+Musketeers are primarily associated with infantry in early modern Europe, and were employed by many European nations.

 Spain

-In the Spanish army, the tercio or the Spanish square was a mixed infantry formation that theoretically could number up to 3,000 pikemen, swordsmen and musketeers; although, on the battlefield, it was usually much smaller.
+In the Spanish army, the tercio or the Spanish square was a mixed infantry formation that theoretically could number up to 3,000 pikemen, swordsmen and musketeers; although it was usually much smaller on the battlefield.
 It was effective in its era, capitalizing on the close-quarter impact of the pike combined with the long-range projectile capabilities of the musket.
 It resembled a loosely formed phalanx in function, but was far more flexible and deadly.
-Musketeers were developed by the Spanish in response to heavily armored knights.
-An arquebus wasn't powerful enough to take down an armored knight but a wall gun could.
+Musketeers were developed by the Spanish during the Italian Wars so as to deal with the heavily armored French Gendarmes.
+An arquebus was not powerful enough to take down an armored knight, but a wall gun was.
 Spanish field commanders wanted to bring the firepower of a small wall gun onto the battlefield yet have it be as maneuverable as an arquebus.
-The solution was a bigger arquebus but the additional weight made it extremely difficult to support the barrel during aiming & firing; hence, the musket rest, the precursor to the monopod.
+The solution was a bigger arquebus, but the additional weight made it extremely difficult to support the barrel during aiming and firing; hence, the musket rest, the precursor to the monopod.
 Furthermore, musketeers were the first infantry to give up armor entirely.
 Other than the musket rest, the musketeer's equipage was upgraded from a powder flask to a bandolier.
-Due to the difficulty in manipulating the musket rest and strength needed to handle the heavier gun, musketeers were stronger men and paid more than the rest of the infantry.
+Due to the difficulty in manipulating the musket rest and the strength needed to handle the heavier gun, musketeers were stronger men and paid more than the rest of the infantry.

 France

-The Musketeers of the Guard were a junior unit, initially of roughly company strength, of the military branch of the Royal Household or Maison du Roi.
+The Musketeers of the Guard were a junior unit, initially of roughly company strength, of the military branch of the Royal Household.
 They were created in 1622 when Louis XIII furnished a company of light cavalry (the "carabiniers", created by Louis' father Henry IV) with muskets.
 Musketeers fought in battle both on foot as infantry and on horseback as dragoons.
 At the Battle of Fontenoy in 1745 the King's Musketeers served as regular cavalry, charging British infantry with drawn swords.